barryclark/jekyll-now/_posts/2019-03-06-dictionary-sorting.md

 print(max(dogs, key='age'))
 ```

-Unforunately it's sliiightly more complicated than that.
+Unfortunately it's sliiightly more complicated than that.
 The key argument isn't the key of the dict or whatever object you have in your iterable.
 It's actually the key *function* that will sort the list, so just pop a lambda expression in there:

 ```python
 print(max(dogs, key=lambda x: x['age']))
 ```

 And that's all there is to it.
-It seems like everyday I run into some silly functionality in a Python built-in that saves me time, and that's why I love this langauge so much.
+It seems like everyday I run into some silly functionality in a Python built-in that saves me time, and that's why I love this language so much.